Kinship Care

 Child Arrangements Orders may be made in private family proceedings in which the local authority is not a party nor involved in any way in the arrangements.
 However, a Child Arrangements Order in favour of a relative or foster carer (who was a 'Kinship Carer') with whom a child is placed may be an appropriate outcome as part of a permanence plan for a Child in Need or a 'Looked After' child.

 Entitlement to an allowance is assessed on the same criteria as apply for adoption allowances.
-The assessment is based on the needs of the child and the financial circumstances of the carers and will be reviewed annually by the Team Manager and/or the Head of Service.
+The assessment is based on the needs of the child and the financial circumstances of the carers and will be reviewed annually by the Service Lead and/or the Head of Service.
 The carers are also entitled to claim child benefit and child tax credit if this is not being paid to the parent.

 5.5 Special Guardianship Order